SteveBeeblebrox/SHML/README_V2.md

 | Superscript   | `^^<text>^^` | `<sup>`     | `^^Superscript^^` → `<sup>Superscript</sup>` |

 ## Comments
 Source comments (`!!! comment`) are completely ignored while parsing SHML while standard comments (`!! comment`) are converted to HTML style comments in the output.
+Multiline/inline comments may be created using the HTML comment format or `!!!* Comment *!!!` for source comments or `!!* Comment *!!` for standard comments.
 ### Properties
 Properties are defined with the following format `!key: value`.
 Only the first instance of each key is stored, all others are skipped.
 Values can be interpolated using `?[key]`.
 This interpolation takes place after all parsing so keys may be referenced before they are defined.
 If no value for a key is found when interpolating, no change to the text is made.
 Properties of the result can be modified with the `setProperties(key, value)` and changes will be reflected in any interpolation.
 Properties can be accessed with `getProperty(key)` and `getProperties()`. `hasProperty(key)` can be used to check if a property exists.
 If a property is defined as `!key` and has no value, it is assigned a default value of `"true"` (`!key:` has a value of `""`).
 ### Paragraphs